Initial Acupuncture Appointment

 What does the initial treatment consist of?

 Together we will review your medical history, health concerns, and current medications.
 Then we will complete a Chinese medical intake and exam.
-The intake will ask include the 10 questions used to make a diagnosis in Chinese Medicine: preferred temperature/sweat, head/face symptoms, chest concerns, digestive function, elimination, urination, reproduction, mental/emotional state, lifestyle (diet/sleep/exercise/alcohol/drugs), and pain.
+The intake will include the ten questions used to make a diagnosis in Chinese Medicine: preferred temperature/sweat, head/face symptoms, chest concerns, digestive function, elimination, urination, reproduction, mental/emotional state, lifestyle (diet/sleep/exercise/alcohol/drugs), and pain.
 The exam will include all appropriate orthopedic testing, observing the tongue, feeling the pulse at the wrist, and palpating the body as needed.
-A treatment plan is then discussed based upon the findings that will set measurable outcomes to meet your goals - this could include acupuncture, massage or accessory techniques, herbal and nutritional therapy, movement therapy, and lifestyle changes.
-Then you will be made comfortable for your treatment and your practitioner will guide you through the process before needling or providing any other therapeutic services.
+A treatment plan is then discussed based on the findings that will set measurable outcomes to meet your goals - this could include acupuncture, massage or accessory techniques, herbal and nutritional therapy, movement therapy, and lifestyle changes.
+Then you will be made comfortable for your treatment, and your practitioner will guide you through the process before needling or providing any other therapeutic services.

 What will I feel?